 You can reset the router to factory default via Web page.
+Such function is available in Admin Mode only.

 Go to System Maintenance and choose Reboot System on the web page.
 The following screen will appear.
 Choose Using factory default configuration and click OK.
 After few seconds, the router will return all the settings to the factory settings.